nhsconnect/CareConnectAPI/pages/design/design_exchange_patterns.md

 **Concerns**
 - Less suitable for large transfers of data between organisations and large systems.

-{% include note.html content="Please click on [Care Connect Reference Implementation](/build_ri_overview.html) which describes the RESTful API Care Connect Reference Implementaion and try using, deveoping and improving the CCRI."%}
+{% include note.html content="Please click on [Care Connect Reference Implementation](/build_ri_overview.html) which describes the RESTful API Care Connect Reference Implementaion and try using, developing and improving the CCRI."%}

 ### Information Sharing Patterns ###